DFKI-Interactive-Machine-Learning/multisensor-pipeline/README.md

 The multisensor pipeline (`msp`) package enables stream and event processing with a small amount of dependencies.
 The main purpose of the `msp` pipeline is the development of research prototypes, but it can also be used for realizing small productive systems or demos that require an acquisition of multiple sensors or data streams (*source*), processing of this data(*processor*), and a utilization of the output (*sink*).
 The modules in a pipeline form a weakly connected directed graph.
 Sources and sinks are defined analogously to graph theory, processors are equivalent to internals (see this [Wikipedia article](https://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree)).
 A pipeline needs at least one source and one sink module.
 An `msp` pipeline can...

 -   read/stream signals from any number of **source modules** like sensors, microphones, cameras, pens, eye trackers, etc.
 -   flexibly process incoming data with **processor modules** (e.g. signal filtering, manipulation, and classification; signal fusion).
 -   feed data streams to any number of **sink modules** for, e.g., recording data, visualizing data, or as input for user interfaces.

 **What are the advantages of `msp`?**

-* It allows to setup flexible processing pipelines with any number of sources, processors and sinks.
+*   It allows setting up flexible processing pipelines with any number of sources, processors and sinks.
 *   You can easily extend the pipeline by implementing [custom modules](#custom-modules).
 *   Each module runs in a separate thread to ensure responsiveness.
-* Low number of dependecies = easy to integrate in your project.
+*   Low number of dependencies = easy to integrate in your project.

 ## Installation